angelaschereraiza/aiza_invoice_generator/README.md

-# AizaInvoiceGenerator
+# Aiza Invoice Generator
-AizaInvoiceGenerator is used to automatically generate invoices in PDF format from Aiza GmbH.
+Aiza Invoice Generator is used to automatically generate invoices in PDF format from Aiza GmbH.